emtee40/fdroid-wiki/Index-V2.md

 ## Open Topics

-* Can we go with readable json only?
+#### Can we go with readable json only?
 I.e. Don't use the jar format and rely on the web server compressing the data.

+We need the JAR, it provides the signing method.
+The code for verifying signed JARs is built into Android and Java.
+Also, -@eighthave

-* Do we need the `"version": 30001` field?
+#### Do we need the `"version": 30001` field?

+Absolutely, that's the metadata version.
+It is the only way to tell the client to upgrade its database. -@eighthave

-* Use a dict for the hashes?
+#### Use a dict for the hashes?

-* drop `localized` and have `"description": {"en-US": "Foo", "de": "Blub"}`?
+#### drop `localized` and have `"description": {"en-US": "Foo", "de": "Blub"}`?

+What's wrong with `localized`?
+I think we should maintain the V1 structure, unless we have a reason to change it. -@eighthave

 ### Subdirectories